rquintero-88/eomccgen/README.md

 ### Index Convention

-For the operators belonging to the bra and the ket, we use p1, p2, $\cdots$,h1, h2,  $\cdots$.
+For the operators belonging to the bra and the ket, we use p1, p2, $\cdots$, h1, h2, $\cdots$.
-For the particles/holes that play the role of dummy indices in the cluster operator $\hat{T}$ we use o1, o2, $\cdots$, v1,v2 $\cdots$, where the notation of o and v refers to occupied and virtual, respectively.
+For the particles/holes that play the role of dummy indices in the cluster operator $\hat{T}$ we use o1, o2, $\cdots$, v1, v2, $\cdots$, where the notations o and v refer to occupied and virtual, respectively.
-Finally, for the arbitrary indexes that could be either particle or hole to q1, q2, q3, $\cdots$.
+Finally, for the arbitrary indexes that can be either particle or hole, we use q1, q2, q3, $\cdots$.